mayshin10/Audio-and-Image-Signal-Processing/README.md

 # DSP project </br>  Audio-and-Image-Processing

 This project is to practice processing audio and image signal.
-For audio signal processing practice, we made gaussian noise by ourselves and then, remove it by hanning windowing and lowpass filter using pole-zero placement.
-For iamge signal processing, we set original image and noised image.
-To remove the noise, we applied ideal lowpass filter and highpass filer, and compare to gaussian filter and laplacian filter.</br>
+For audio signal processing practice, we made Gaussian noise by ourselves and then, remove it by hanning windowing and lowpass filter using pole-zero placement.
+For image signal processing, we set the original image and noised image.
+To remove the noise, we applied an ideal lowpass filter and highpass filter, and compare them to the gaussian filter and laplacian filter.</br></br>

 ## Audio signal processing
 <p align="center">